1947 (26th October)

 2010 (16th January)

-Went to Haiti to assess the situation and help the disaster victims following the earthquake.
+Following the earthquake in Haiti, Hillary went to the country to assess the situation and help the disaster victims.

 2010 (21st May)